Toronto Composite Deck Planning

 Composite is usually the better call when the homeowner wants lower maintenance, cleaner sightlines, and a finish that still looks controlled after a few freeze-thaw cycles and wet seasons.

-What Still Changes The Layout
+What Still Changes The Layout In Toronto

 Composite does not remove the hard part of the job.
-Door height, stair geometry, guard layout, and drainage still decide whether the deck feels right every time you step onto it.
+On Toronto yards, tight city lots and permit review still decide whether the deck feels right every time you step onto it.

 Where Composite Jobs Go Wrong